open-mmlab/mmagic/README.md

 - **Support of multiple tasks in editing**

-  The toolbox directly supports popular and contemporary *inpainting*, *matting*, *super-resolution* and *generation* tasks.
+  The toolbox directly supports popular and contemporary *inpainting*, *matting*, *super-resolution* and *interpolation* tasks.

 - **State of the art**

-  The toolbox provides state-of-the-art methods in inpainting/matting/super-resolution/generation.
+  The toolbox provides state-of-the-art methods in inpainting/matting/super-resolution/interpolation.

 Note that **MMSR** has been merged into this repo, as a part of MMEditing.
 With elaborate designs of the new framework and careful implementations, hope MMEditing could provide better experience.

-## News
+## What's New

+- \[2022-08-31\] v1.0.0rc0 was released.
 - \[2022-06-01\] v0.15.0 was released.
   - Support FLAVR
   - Support AOT-GAN